shuffle-project/melvin-asr/README.md

 Melvin ASR is an application serving REST and WebSocket endpoints for the transcription of audio files.

 **REST API**: The API is based on HTTP requests that handles the transcription of files in an async workflow, enabling user to send an audio file in a first request and receive the transcription via a second request as soon as the transcript is ready.
-See [REST Documentation](docs/rest-api.md)
+See [REST Documentation in swagger](http://localhost:8393/docs) and additional info in the [docs](./docs/rest-api.md).

 **WebSocket API**: The API does provide streaming capabilities.
 See [WebSocket Documentation](docs/websocket-api.md)